Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Bulimba recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Bulimba has received approximately 26 dwelling approvals per year over the past five financial years, totalling 131 homes.
-In FY-26 so far, 26 approvals have been recorded.
-On average, 3.4 people moved to Bulimba annually for each dwelling built between FY-21 and FY-25.
-This indicates supply is significantly lagging demand, leading to heightened buyer competition and pricing pressures.
+As of FY-26, 27 approvals have been recorded.
+On average, 3.4 people moved to the area annually for each dwelling built between FY-21 and FY-25.
+This indicates that supply is lagging demand, potentially leading to heightened buyer competition and pricing pressures.

 Frequently Asked Questions - Development